Categories: Main

 Follow Us Pin Recipe Share on Facebook

-Adobong Manok, or chicken adobo, is a soy sauce and vinegar braised chicken dish.
-This dish has heavy garlic flavors and an incredible amount of umami.
+Adobong Manok, or chicken adobo, is a comforting Filipino braised chicken dish.
+The base sauce is an umami combination of garlic, soy sauce, and vinegar.
 It is typically served with rice and vegetables.

-This recipe is our personal version of Adobong Manok.
+Adobo is usually cooked in a big pot.
 Since it’s very cost-effective and easy to batch, this dish is great for everyday meal prepping or feeding large families.
-This is a recipe that you need to save in your cooking arsenal.

 For more comforting Filipino recipes, explore our blog and try recipes like Beef Caldereta or Kare Kare Fried Chicken Wings!